Barnwell, Northamptonshire: Facilities and other buildings

 The village has two Church of England churches reflecting the fact that the village is formed from two separate ones.
-St Andrew's is Grade I listed; it is externally mostly 13th century including a tower.
+St Andrew's is Grade I listed; it is externally mostly 13th-century including a tower.
 There are monuments to Christopher Freeman (d.1610) and Rev Nicholas Latham (d.1620).
-All Saints' is also 13th century but only the chancel remains after the rest was demolished in 1825 and that retains the Montagu monuments: Henry Montagu (d.1625), Dame Letice Montagu (d.1611).
+All Saints' is also 13th-century but only the chancel remains after the rest was demolished in 1825 and that retains the Montagu monuments: Henry Montagu (d.1625), Dame Letice Montagu (d.1611).
 All Saints is Grade II* listed.
 Poet Mary Rolls' husband Henry Rolls was rector first at St Andrew's (1818) and then All Saints (1819).

 South-east of the church are Latham's Almshouses (founded 1601, rebuilt 1874).

 Barnwell railway station on the Northampton to Peterborough line closed in 1964.
 The building remains preserved as a private residence on the corner of Well Lane and the A605.

 There is a traditional pub The Montagu arms in a thatched building.

 Barnwell St Andrew Church of England Primary School was closed by the county council in 2005 in spite of protests.
-Children are now bussed to the primary school at Oundle.
+Children now attend the primary school at Oundle.